 - willingness to participate in and respond positively to artistic, musical, sporting and cultural opportunities

-- interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept, respect and celebrate diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socioeconomic groups in the local, national and global communities.
+- interest in exploring, improving understanding of and showing respect for different faiths and cultural diversity and the extent to which they understand, accept and respect diversity.
+This is shown by their respect and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities

 Spiritual, Moral, Social and Cultural (SMSC) development is the over-arching umbrella that encompasses personal development across the whole curriculum.

-Ofsted puts SMSC ‘at the heart’ of school development.
+Ofsted continue to put SMSC ‘at the heart’ of school development.
 It requires schools to think about the kind of people we aspire to be, the kind of world we aspire to create, and the kind of education we aspire to provide.